-If the Tenant does not file a response, the Landlord will file a Motion for Default.
-Thereafter, they will file a Motion for Final Default Judgment of Eviction.
-After the Judge signs the Judgment, they direct the Clerk to sign a Writ of Possession.
-This informs the Tenant that they must leave the property within 24 hours.
-Unfortunately for the Landlord, this ideal scenario to remove them does not always occur.
-It is unlikely that that the Tenant will be able to fight the case once a Writ is issued.
+As a result, the Landlord will file a Motion for Default.
+If it is entered, they will file a Motion for Final Default Judgment of Eviction.
+After the Judgement is entered, the Clerk signs a Writ of Possession.
+This informs the Tenant that they must leave within 24 hours.
+Unfortunately for the Landlord, this scenario does not always occur.
+However, it is unlikely that that the Tenant will be able to fight the case once a Writ is issued.

-If the Tenant responds to the Eviction, the Court will set the matter for hearing.
-At the hearing, the Judge will order the Landlord to retain an Attorney.
+The Court will set the matter for hearing.
+The Judge will then order the Landlord to retain an Attorney.
 This will delay the Process even further.
-On the other hand, if the Landlord hires an attorney from the beginning, the Process will be much smoother.
+On the other hand, if they hire an Attorney from the beginning, they will have a much easier time removing the Tenant.

-A Commercial Landlord Eviction in Broward County, Florida can be a stressful process.
-To avoid the stress and delays, contact our office at (954) 990-7552
+A Commercial Landlord Eviction in Broward County, Florida can be stressful.
+To avoid the headaches and delays, contact our office at (954) 990-7552